The Arena

 Apache-2.0.

-Guides: make your repo navigable in 10 minutes · sign your manifest · wire the planner into Claude Code.
+Guides: quickstart · make your repo navigable in 10 minutes · sign your manifest · wire the planner into Claude Code · give your agent a memory · cut context cost with session dedup · build a conformant implementation.